gjbellei/wordcloud-in-python-for-book-reviews/README.md

 **Overview**

 This GitHub repository contains code for a comprehensive analysis of a sizable dataset comprising 212,404 books on Amazon, spanning the years 1996 to 2014.
 The dataset includes a whopping 142.8 million reviews, forming the basis for insightful visualizations and predictive models.
+Due to its size, I couldn't upload the file.

 **Objective**